Jump to Navigation

 • Both the husband and the wife are beneficiaries of the trust

-The attorneys of The Law Firm of Ann Shaw, P.A. have extensive experience representing Eastern Shore clients in bankruptcy law, real estate law and estate planning matters and can use their experience to formulate an effective asset protection strategy tailored to your needs.
+The Law Firm of Shaw & Crowson, P.A. have extensive experience representing Eastern Shore clients in bankruptcy law, real estate law and estate planning matters and can use their experience to formulate an effective asset protection strategy tailored to your needs.